 Manage Stress and Prevent Burnout

-We’ll work on calming techniques, like breathing exercises or mindfulness, and build habits that protect your energy long-term.
-This might include learning to delegate, say “no,” and set boundaries so caring for your loved one doesn’t mean neglecting yourself.
+Learn to delegate, say “no,” and set boundaries so caring for your loved one doesn’t come at the cost of your own well-being.
 Over time, these skills can help you feel more stable and less on the edge of burnout.

 Reconnect with Your Needs and Values

-Therapy helps you reconnect with who you are outside the caregiver role.
-Together, we’ll explore what fulfills you and find doable ways to bring them back.
-By clarifying your values and giving yourself permission to matter, you can start to feel more like you again.
+Explore what fulfills you and find doable ways to bring it back.
+By clarifying your values and giving yourself permission to matter, you can start to feel more like yourself again.

 Stay Grounded

-Therapy helps you navigate that uncertainty with more steadiness.
-We’ll teach you to ride the emotional waves by practicing acceptance, calming anxious thoughts, and building emotional resilience.
+Learn to ride emotional waves through acceptance, calming anxious thoughts, and building resilience.
 The unknown may still be there, but it doesn’t have to pull you into constant panic.
-Many caregivers describe therapy as the anchor that helps them stay grounded.

 “Caregivers often carry so much without ever being asked how they’re really doing.
 In therapy, we create space just for you; to process, breathe, and reconnect with your own well-being while you support someone you love.”